|Special Educational Needs & Disability (SEND)|

 Who can I talk to at CPS about any concerns I have about my child’s learning needs?

 If you have concerns about your child’s progress, you can initially speak to your child’s class teacher.
-If you are concerned about how these needs are being managed and your child is still not making progress, you can speak to Mrs Yarnold, the school’s head teacher who currently has responsibility for SEND.
+If you are concerned about how these needs are being managed and your child is still not making progress, you can speak to Mrs Lizzie Snelling, the school's SENDCo's.
 If you still require further support, you can contact the school governor with responsibility for Special Educational Needs and Disability (SEND).

 Staff at Cathedral Primary School

 All staff are committed to professional development opportunities, which will develop our knowledge and expertise in providing excellent education for all children regardless of need.
 Staff at CPS are knowledgeable about the 2014 SEND Code of Practice and are given regular access to CPD opportunities.
-Weekly team meetings are held to discuss how we best support individual needs within the school community.
 Specific training has been planned based on the needs within each year’s cohort of children.

 Identification of Additional Needs